 All services running on the Edge device are isolated to only allow access to the other services and network resources that they require.
 Utilizing Docker technology, each service runs in a dedicated memory and process space and the use of virtual local area networks are in place to restrict access to just the components required to run each service.

 MachineMetrics Edge devices come equipped with multiple Network Interface Cards: two ethernet, one WiFi, and one cellular (optional).
 By separating the network where your machines reside from the network that has access to the internet, the Edge device acts as a secure bridge — only transmitting out the data that is necessary to power MachineMetrics while significantly reducing the surface area of your machine network.

-In addition to no open network ports, MachineMetrics Edge devices do not have any user interface or the ability to log in via terminal.
+In addition to no open network ports, aside from a minimal interface for managing device activation and network configuration, MachineMetrics Edge devices do not have ability to log in via terminal.
 The device is fully managed via a secure connection to the cloud.
-Input devices (keyboards, mice, etc) are ignored.
-If a display is connected, only a logo is visible.

 Encrypted Radio Connections

 Radio connections are encrypted by industry-standard WPA2 when in use.